 As a Quick Hire Candidate…

-it could be possible to enroll – and #GetHired – all in one day!
+it could be possible to enroll and #GetHired before the end of the year!

 If you are employed as a Quick Hire Candidate, school districts will grant you 90 school days to finish your Texas Teachers of Tomorrow Pre-Service Training while teaching in their school.
 This required training includes: